10. “Sorry to Bother You” and “Jeanette: The Childhood of Joan of Arc” (Tie)

 The rediscovery of the footage in 2010 made this movie possible.
 But it didn’t determine this movie’s power.
 Even if it took Tan several decades to realize it, “Shirkers” proves her a born moviemaker.

 This film, made by RaMell Ross, is cinema as an act of love, love for both a people and a place.
-From my in the New York Times: “the filmmaker’s poetic logic is inextricable from his consciousness of race and community, and of his function and potential as an artist grappling with his own circumstances and those of the people he’s depicting.
+From my review in the New York Times: “the filmmaker’s poetic logic is inextricable from his consciousness of race and community, and of his function and potential as an artist grappling with his own circumstances and those of the people he’s depicting.
 'Hale County This Morning, This Evening' is not a long film, but it contains whole worlds.”

 “When I was a child, I spake as a child, I understood as a child, I thought as a child: but when I became a man, I put away childish things.”
 So said Saint Paul in his first letter to the Corinthians.
 The aesthetics of “Mandy” have a stubborn attachment to what many might call “childish things,” like the tropes of pulp fantasy.
 But Panos Cosmatos’ film drags them into a foreboding realm of art cinema.
 The tensions raised by this result in an extremely distinctive and haunting picture.
-From my in the New York Times: “In its various genre allusions, it draws from a deep, idiosyncratic well.
+From my review in the New York Times: “In its various genre allusions, it draws from a deep, idiosyncratic well.
 But despite its frequent instances of absurdist humor, it is not a film that winks at the audience with its cleverness.”

 3. “The Other Side Of The Wind”